 |Award Period:||2 years (8/1/2017 – 7/31/2019)||Award Amount:||$397,211|

-Products: The partnership will summarize the findings in a series of reports and presentations for schools, district, and state partners; national conference presentations; and publications in peer-reviewed journals.
-The project will also increase the capacity of Boone County schools to conduct research.
+Products: The partnership summarized the findings in a series of reports and presentations for schools, district, and state partners; national conference presentations; and publications in peer-reviewed journals.
+The Early Identification System and associated implementation model will be disseminated across the nation.

-Research Design and Methods: This project will build on prior work done with the EIS in Boone County by using data gathered with the EIS and the Behavioral and Emotional Screening System to examine the reliability, validity, and sensitivity of the EIS.
-The project involves three related studies: (1) validating the EIS to summarize county, district, school, grade, and individual student level social, behavioral, emotional, and academic risk factors; (2) examining the social validity of the EIS among teachers completing the assessment and school-based problem-solving teams who use the data to select appropriate evidence-based programs (EBPs) at the universal, selective, and indicated levels; and (3) exploring the relationship between implementation fidelity of the EIS and academic and behavioral outcomes for students.
+Research Design and Methods: This project built on prior work done with the EIS in Boone County by using data gathered with the EIS and the Behavioral and Emotional Screening System to examine the reliability, validity, and sensitivity of the EIS.
+The project involved three related studies: (1) validating the EIS to summarize county, district, school, grade, and individual student level social, behavioral, emotional, and academic risk factors; (2) examining the social validity of the EIS among teachers completing the assessment and school-based problem-solving teams who use the data to select appropriate evidence-based programs (EBPs) at the universal, selective, and indicated levels; and (3) exploring the relationship between implementation fidelity of the EIS and outcomes for students.

-Control Condition: Due to the nature of the design, there is no control condition.
+Control Condition: Due to the nature of the design, there was no control condition.

-Key Measures: In addition to researcher-developed measures (e.g., focus group protocols; a measure of perceptions of the social validity of the EIS), the researchers will administer the BASC-3 Behavioral and Emotional Screening System teacher, parent, and student scales (Reynolds & Kamphaus, 2015)—which assess problem behavior, social problems, and adaptive skills—to validate the EIS.
-Missouri Performance Assessment state achievement scores, office disciplinary referrals, suspension and expulsion rates, will be collected from school archival records each year of the project.
+Key Measures: In addition to researcher-developed measures (e.g., focus group protocols; a measure of perceptions of the social validity of the EIS), the researchers administered the BASC-3 Behavioral and Emotional Screening System teacher and student scales (Reynolds & Kamphaus, 2015)—which assess problem behavior, social problems, and adaptive skills—to validate the EIS.
+Missouri Performance Assessment state achievement scores, office disciplinary referrals, suspension and expulsion rates, were collected from school archival records each year of the project.

-Data Analytic Strategy: For Study (1), the research team will use confirmatory factor analysis and classification accuracy statistics.
-For Study (2), researchers will code focus group data by themes, and will examine associations between social validity, fidelity, and level of classroom and school risk using regression analysis.
-For Study (3), the researchers will conduct hierarchical linear modeling analyses to determine relationships between fidelity and student outcomes.
+Data Analytic Strategy: For Study (1), the research team used confirmatory factor analysis and classification accuracy statistics.
+For Study (2), researchers coded focus group data by themes, and examined descriptive data for items on a social validity measure.
+For Study (3), the researchers conducted linear growth modeling and growth mixture modeling over a three period to determine changes in symptoms over time, identify developmental trajectories, and used latent class regression analysis to determine relationships between fidelity and student outcomes.

 Project website: http://bcschoolsmh.org